 In addition to the offset requirements, DEQ rules currently have very prescriptive requirements for demonstrating the net air quality benefit associated with the offsets.
 The federal program includes reference to “net air quality benefit” but does not provide specific criteria for demonstrating net air quality benefit.
 Presumably, the net air quality benefit associated with offsets under the federal program is determined on a case-by-case qualitative rather than quantitative basis.
 DEQ has reviewed other state programs approved by EPA and found that most programs rely merely on offsets for the demonstration of net air quality benefit.

-DEQ’s rules currently have two criteria for determining whether offsets provide net air quality benefit.
-Both rely on modeling.
+DEQ’s rules currently have two criteria for determining whether offsets provide net air quality benefit; both rely on modeling.
 The first criterion is that the offsets must reduce the proposed source’s impacts at a majority of the receptors within the designated area.
 The second criteria is that the source’s emissions along with the required offsets will result in impacts less than the significant impact level (SIL) at all receptors within the nonattainment area.
 These two criteria were established in 2001 and were never fully evaluated before they were adopted.
 As it turns out, DEQ has found that these two criteria are virtually impossible to meet because emissions from different locations do not impact the same receptors.
 In order to satisfy the criteria, the offsets would have to come from almost the same location as the proposed project.

 Since adoption, meeting the requirements of net air quality benefit has not been an issue for sources that triggered NSR/PSD because all of the proposed sources were located in attainment or unclassified areas and did not significantly impact air quality in a designated nonattainment or maintenance area.
 Therefore, these sources did not have to meet the requirements of net air quality benefit.